In this guide

 - their own responsibility for the problem, without seeking to blame others or excuse their actions?

-If a nurse, midwife or nursing associate shows insight when they had previously not accepted responsibility for their actions , decision makers should consider this carefully.
-They should assess whether it was possible for the nurse, midwife or nursing associate to make admissions earlier on by considering the information that was given to the nurse, midwife or nursing associate during their employer's investigation, other earlier local investigations, or our own investigation.
+If a nurse, midwife or nursing associate admits concerns that they had previously not accepted or had disputed, decision makers should consider this carefully.
+They should carefully assess the nature of what it was that was disputed or not accepted, and whether it was possible for the nurse, midwife or nursing associate to make admissions earlier on by considering the information that was given to the nurse, midwife or nursing associate during their employer's investigation, other earlier local investigations, or our own investigation:

 The duty of candour